John Osborne: Penelope Gilliatt (1963–68)

-Osborne met his third wife, writer Penelope Gilliatt, initially through social connections, and then through an interview she conducted with him.
+Osborne met his third wife, writer Penelope Gilliatt, initially through social connections, and then through an interview she conducted with him:

-From Osborne's autobiography Almost a Gentleman:

-One main attraction Penelope held for Osborne was her red hair: "I took red hair to be the mantle of goddesses".
+One great attraction Penelope held for Osborne was her red hair: "Penelope was a redhead, as was Pamela...
+I took red hair to be the mantle of goddesses".
 Despite her being married and Osborne knowing her husband, Gilliatt set out to seduce Osborne and succeeded in doing so.
 "Penelope's behaviour and my own during the weeks that followed were probably grotesquely indefensible", he wrote.

-Osborne and Gilliatt were together for seven years, five of which they spent married, and became the parents of his only natural daughter, Nolan.
+Osborne and Gilliatt were together for seven years, five of which they spent married, and became the parents of his only biological child, Nolan.
 Osborne had an abusive relationship with his daughter and cast her out of his house when she was 17; they never spoke again.
 Osborne and Gilliatt's marriage suffered through what Osborne perceived to be an unnecessary obsession on her part with her work, writing film reviews for The Observer.
 "I tried to point out that it seemed an inordinate amount of time and effort to expend on a thousand-word review to be read by a few thousand film addicts and forgotten almost at once."
-Osborne wanted Gilliatt to give up her multiple careers and move with him to a country house where she would tend his needs, including his growing alcoholism.
+Osborne wanted Gilliatt to give up her multiple careers and move with him to a country house where she would tend his needs.
 Osborne had put a refrigerator in the couple's bedroom and filled it with champagne to alleviate his night terrors.
 Both began to have struggles with alcoholism.

 He treated with contempt what he saw as Gilliatt's growing pretentiousness.
 "She was to become increasingly obsessed with fripperies and titles … She took to calling herself 'Professor Gilliatt'."
-Strains in the marriage, exacerbated by Gilliatt's alcoholism and Osborne's disdain of her, led to Osborne conducting numerous affairs behind her back, including one with his future wife, Jill Bennett.
-He could not cope with her decision to not give up her professional life to take care of him.
+Strains in the marriage led to Osborne conducting numerous affairs behind her back, including one with his future wife, Jill Bennett.

 Jill Bennett (1968–1977)

 Osborne had a turbulent nine-year marriage to the actress Jill Bennett.
-Their marriage degenerated into mutual abuse with Bennett insulting Osborne, calling him "impotent" and "homosexual" in public as early as 1971.
-Osborne showed similar cruelty towards her.
-Bennett's suicide in 1990 is generally believed to have been a result of Osborne's treatment of her.
+Their marriage degenerated into mutual abuse with Bennett insulting Osborne, calling him impotent and homosexual in public as early as 1971.
+Osborne showed similar cruelty towards her, breaching a court order by harassing her with abusive messages after their divorce.
+Bennett committed suicide in 1990 (having expressed suicidal thoughts for decades): some have blamed this on Osborne's treatment of her.
 He said of Bennett, "She was the most evil woman I have come across", and showed open contempt for her suicide.

-He concluded by stating that his only regret that he could not "look down upon her open coffin and, like that bird in the Book of Tobit, drop a good, large mess in her eye."
+He concluded by stating that his only regret was that he could not "look down upon her open coffin and, like that bird in the Book of Tobit, drop a good, large mess in her eye."
+Reviewing Almost a Gentleman, which contains this passage, Hilary Mantel commented, "the pious reader may wish to pray, the queasy reader vomit, the prudent reviewer consult the libel laws" (though she did speculate about Osborne's mental health).
+Michael Billington called the attack on Bennett a "vicious assault", though he added, "he must have once loved her a lot to have hated her so much".